 Minnesota Homeowners Insurance Quotes

 If you are shopping for Minnesota homeowners insurance quotes, you should know the days of sacrificing coverage for a budget-friendly premium are over.
 With HomeownersInsurance.com, Minnesota homeowners can find policies that offer protection and savings.
 Our licensed agents find you best deals by comparing multiple Minnesota homeowners insurance quotes from top providers.
 You'll work one-on-one with an agent to find a policy that saves you money and gives you the coverage you deserve.

 Our most recent Minnesota homeowners insurance quotes

 Want an idea of how much you could save on Minnesota homeowners insurance premiums?
-Below are the details of the last five policies written in Minnesota by HomeownersInsurance.com agents.
+Below you'll find the details of the last five policies written in Minnesota by HomeownersInsurance.com agents.
 Don't forget that square footage, location, and other factors can affect the premium.